-The marine environment dominates Shark Bay.
 Over 70% of the World Heritage Area is marine waters, an area of over 1.5 million hectares and one of Australia’s largest embayments.
 The shallow and mostly protected waters of the bay are home to vast herds of dugong, intriguing stromatolites and the world’s largest seagrass beds.
 In fact many of the reasons for Shark Bay’s World Heritage listing are within the waters of the bay!

 Interactive Marine Zoning Map